 Strange Brew: Big Alcohol Enters the Cannabis Market

-It has been widely reported that Constellation Brands has acquired a 9.9% interest in Canopy Growth Corp., a Canadian vendor of marijuana products.
-This is the first foray by a major supplier of alcohol beverages in this area.
 The interesting question is whether this deal signals the potential interest by the alcohol beverage industry in the burgeoning marijuana business in the United States.

 Seven states (Alaska, California, Colorado, Massachusetts, Nevada, Oregon, and Washington) have already approved the sale, distribution, and use of marijuana.
 In addition, the District of Columbia permits residents to use marijuana, but the product cannot be sold in the District.
 Maine’s legislature had passed a bill approving recreational marijuana, but the Governor vetoed it, and the House of Representatives recently upheld his veto.